pangeo-data/pangeo-eosc/EGI.md

 Here we collect additional information that may be helpful to reconfigure the Pangeo cluster.

+### Troubleshooting the Elastic Kubernetes functionnality

+If things are not working as expected, you might want to look at the CLUES logs (`/var/log/clues2/clues2.log`).

+If you see some `OIDC auth Token expired` message in the file (which might happen right after the Kubernetes deployment), you'll need to renew manually the OIDC token.
+To do so:

+1. Login to https://im.egi.eu using EGI Checkin.
+1. Go to menu Advanced -> Settings and copy the OIDC Access token value.
+1. SSH to the cluster,
+1. Remove `/usr/local/ec3/refresh.dat`.
+1. Edit `/usr/local/ec3/auth.dat file`, copy your OIDC token in two places.
+1. Wait a few minutes, new file refresh.dat must appear, and the `OIDC auth Token expired` message from the log should disappear.

 ### Daskhub without EGI Check-in auth and less limits

 If you don't want to go through the step of configuring EGI Check-in auth